chloealbright/DevHiveMind/_Low Priority Refinement/_CODE/_Capture/Design Patterns.md

 ```

 ## Structural Design Patterns: Shaping Our Code

+Structural patterns are concerned with the composition of classes and objects.
+They help assemble individual components into a larger structure, making it easiemanaging relationships and dependencies between objects.
+Struct easierural patterns include Adapter, Bridge, Composite, Decorator, Facade, Flyweight, and Proxy.

 Structural patterns are about organizing different classes and objects to form larger structures and when one part of a system changes it ensures that the entire system doesn’t need to change along with it.